raphaelbadawi/filliere-tt/README.md

 You need to fill the user and password values in the .env files in the backend folder.
 Fill them as it pleases you.

-Regarding the app tokens, you can generate a dummy Strapi application with `npx create-strapi-app@latest my-project` and then reuse the token values of this dummy application: you'll be sure they are intrinsincally valid.
+Regarding the app tokens, you can generate a dummy Strapi application with `npx create-strapi-app@latest dummy` and then reuse the token values of this dummy application: you'll be sure they are intrinsincally valid.
 Moreover, the ADMIN_JWT_TOKEN value of Strapi .env file must be replicated as the STRAPI_ADMIN_JWT of NextJS .env file.

 It is possible to modify those values afterwards, but please note that if you change the token values, all existing API tokens will be invalidated and you will need to generate new ones using the Strapi admin UI.

+Last but not least: you must use your own Google ReCAPTCHA key to fill NEXT_PUBLIC_RECAPTCHA_PUBLIC_KEY.

 ## Run

 ### Dev

-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+`docker compose -f docker-compose.yml -f docker-compose.dev.yml up`

-If changes are made to the configuration (e.g. backoffice layout and labels, users roles) and you need to export the configuration again:
+If changes are made to the configuration (e.g. backoffice layout and labels, users roles), you must export the configuration again:
 ```bash
 docker ps # spot your running strapi container name
 docker exec -it <container_name> /bin/sh